 And Kaye reckons one of the hardest things about the roadie lifestyle is maintaining relationships outside of work.

 “It’s really really hard on wives and girlfriends,” he says, revealing that he’s seen more than just a couple of relationships break down over the years.
 “We can be away overseas touring for months on end.”

-Kaye adds that it’s not unusual for roadies to work for two days — as in 48 hours — straight (as in no sleep), and while he himself relies on a potent combo of coffee and Redbull to get him through, many of his peers end up becoming dependent on illegal drugs just to stop themselves from conking out.
+The professional sound tech adds that it’s not unusual for roadies to work for two days — i.e. 48 hours — straight (yep, as in ZERO sleep), and while he himself relies on a potent combo of coffee and Redbull to help him power on through, many of his peers have become dependent on illegal drugs just to stop themselves from conking out.

 “Just because it has to be done, there isn’t really a choice,” he explains.
 “You know, the show must go on.”

 Speaking about the new 5-cent levy scheme, ARCA’s Ian Peel says they “want to try to develop an income stream in perpetuity that can go into a fund to help crew,” adding that he hopes it will one day fund a dedicated retirement village specifically for veteran roadies.